-A common UX test is the A/B test where two versions of one website are researched and tested (usability).
+A common UX test is the A/B test (split test) where two versions of one website are researched and tested (usability/feature changes).
 This can also include testing component variations. (context matters)

 User experience design for websites, apps and web apps is a fairly emergent field, but UX has been widely and popularly discussed, researched & developed over many years since the term was coined in the 1990’s by Donald Norman.